internet-identity-labs/nfid-docs/content/en/integration/quickstart.md

 description: The complete guide to NFID
 ---

-See the NFID SDK could look in a sample demo implementation: https://hvn26-aiaaa-aaaak-aaa2a-cai.ic0.app/
+Sample implementation to demonstrate how this could look in your app: https://hvn26-aiaaa-aaaak-aaa2a-cai.ic0.app/

 ## Installation